HABIYAKARE

 Before joining the Imenye Wigire group:

-Before I joined the Imenye Wigire group, I lived in constant fear.
+Before I joined the healing circle, I lived in constant fear.
 I was always suspicious and uneasy, unable to feel comfortable anywhere.
-I avoided gatherings and places with many people, and I had no self-confidence.
+I avoided gatherings and crowded places, and I had no self-confidence.

-The reason was that in 1994, I participated in the genocide.
+In 1994, I participated in the genocide against the Tutsi.
 Shortly afterward, I was imprisoned and spent 30 years in prison.
-When my sentence ended, I returned to Rwandan society, but reintegration was not easy at all.
-I constantly worried about how those I had wronged would see me, and how people who had not been there would judge me based on my past.
-I felt weak and without strength, unable to even think clearly about my future.
+When my sentence ended, I returned to society, but reintegration was extremely difficult.
+I constantly worried about how those I had wronged would see me and how others would judge me based on my past.
+I felt weak, overwhelmed, and unable to think clearly about my future.

-For this reason, when I meet others who are in the same situation I once was, I will approach them, speak with them about what we learned, and guide them through the healing exercises.
-I will not keep the benefits of the Imenye Wigire group to myself, I will share them with others like me.
+Today, when I meet others who are in the same situation I once faced, I reach out to them.
+I share what I learned and guide them through the healing exercises.
+I do not keep the benefits of the healing circle to myself.